bytecauldron/awesome-gamemaker/README.md

 Here are some recommendations when using GMS2.
 You don't have to follow them but it might save you some time/energy.

-- Do not use the DND feature.
+- Recommended to avoid the DND (Drag and Drop) feature.
 Learn GML instead.
 - The native sprite editor is not very robust.
 Try AESprite instead.
 - Don't be afraid to use other developer libraries.
 A lot of them are free for a reason.
 - Updates to the IDE and runtime can break your game (like syntax changes to GML).
 If you are working in a group, make sure you are running on the same version of GMS2 and only update when given a fair warning.
 You can reinstall previous versions of your IDE at the GMS2 download page.